 The holy Virgin ran toward the Temple, overtaking her attendant maidens and threw herself into the arms of the High Priest Zacharias, who was waiting for her at the gate of the Temple with the elders.
 Zacharias blessed her saying, “He has glorified your name in every generation.
 It is in you that He will reveal the Redemption that He has prepared for His people in the last days.”

 The Virgin Mary dwelt in the Temple for nine years until, reaching an age for marriage, she was taken from the Temple by the priests and elders and entrusted to the elderly widower Joseph, as the guardian of her virginity.

 The Entrance of the Theotokos into the Temple speaks of her dedication to God and her preparation for her future vocation as the Mother of the incarnate Lord.
 This is a feast of anticipation: As honor is shown to Mary, the faithful are called to look forward to the Incarnation of Christ, celebrated in a little more than a month by the Feast of Christ’s Nativity

 Icon of the Feast

 The icon of the feast tells the story of Mary’s entry into the Temple.
 The High Priest, Zacharias, is in his priestly robes standing on the step of the Temple.
 His arms are outstretched, ready to greet and receive the Virgin.
 Mary is shown as a small child, standing before Zacharias with her arms reaching up to him.

-In some icons the young maidens who served as her escort are depicted standing behind her.
-Also, we see her parents, Joachim and Anna, offering their child to God and His divine service.
+In some icons the young maidens who escorted her are depicted standing behind her.
+Also, we see her parents, Joachim and Anna, offering their child to God.

 In the upper center portion of the icon, the Virgin is seated on the steps of the Holy of Holies.
 An angel is there, attending to the one chosen by God to bring the Savior into the world.